CMSgov/bcda-static-site/_pages/api-documentation/get-a-bearer-token.md

     </div>
 </div>

 Start a request for a bearer token in your terminal window or using a tool such as Postman.
-For the examples below, you may use the credentials for the extra-small model entity in BCDA's sandbox environment:
+The following example uses the credentials of the extra-small model entity in BCDA's sandbox environment:

 #### Sample Credentials